mmacmillan/workflo/README.md

 ###What does Workflo.js do?

 Workflo.js simplifies the process of using the [AWS Simple Workflow Service](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SWF.html), with Node.js by providing a framework for defining your _Workflows_ and their _Tasks_ using a JSON schema.
+Workflo provides a facade around the [AWS-SDK](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SWF.html), adding a promise implementation to the base library using [Q](https://github.com/kriskowal/q), with added functionality including:

+   - defining _Workflows_ using a JSON schema
+   - automatic registration and validation of _Workflows_/_Tasks_ with the API
+   - helpers for running _Workflows_ and executing _Tasks_
+   - chainable methods using promises
+   - polling for decisions using a _DecisionContext_, which supports:
+     - automatically, recursively, loading a _Workflow's_ full event history
+     - helpers to access specific events in the _Workflow's_ event history, ex last completed task, last failed task, next scheduled task, etc
+     - an _EventHistory_ collection, which provides functional helpers and methods for accessing and isolating events in the _Workflow's_ event history
+     - helper methods for driving workflows (failing, completing, cancelling, scheduling tasks)
+   - polling for tasks using an _ActivityContext_, which supports:
+     - JSON data serialization/deserialization for persisting task/workflow state in the _Workflow's_ meta data between _Task_ Execution
+     - _Task_ level helper methods for driving the _Workflows_ and _Tasks_ (completing, failing, cancelling _Tasks_, completing and cancelling the _Workflow_, starting child _Workflows_, etc)

-Workflo provides functionality for registering and validating these _Workflows_/_Tasks_ via the AWS SDK, and provides a base implementation for your _Workers_ and _Deciders_ which handles the core orchestration logic for making decisions, running tasks, and handling failures.
-This allows you to focus development on your _Workflows_ and _Tasks_, from the start.
+Workflo also provides a base implementation for your _Workers_ and _Deciders_ which handles the core orchestration logic for making decisions, running tasks, and handling failures.
+This allows you to focus development on your _Workflows_ and _Tasks_, not the plumbing, from the start.

 ###Enough words, show me code
 ```
-//** workflows can be defined in multiple files, contain multiple definitions, etc
 Workflo.define('handle-website-order', {

     //** defines the workflows meta-data that will be registered with the SWF API